syncfusion-content/xamarin-docs/Xamarin/Tabbed-View/Getting-Started.md

 # Getting Started with Xamarin Tabbed View (SfTabView)

-This section provides an overview for working with the tab view control for Xamarin.Forms.
+This section provides an overview for working with the [Xamarin.Forms Tabbed View](https://www.syncfusion.com/xamarin-ui-controls/xamarin-tabbed-view) control.
 Walk through the entire process of creating a real-world application with the tab view.

 ## Assembly deployment